ps-singhjit/MongoDBWithREST/README.md

 2. Run MongodemoApplication.java to initiate the spring application.

 ## Where to find Mongo Express
-After the docker image is up and running, got to below URL to find "studentdb"
+After the docker image is up and running, go to below URL to find "studentdb"
 ```
 http://localhost:8081/db/studentdb/student
 ```